Shotbow/fudawiki-files/hanafuda/games/tensho.md

 Note that many of the yaku names only make sense in the context of the Nagoya [suit order](/en/hanafuda/suits#arrangement-of-suits), with "Horse" representing the value "11" and "King" representing "12" - these terms likely indicate that the game was originally played with a deck of karuta containing these "court" cards, and only later was it adapted to hanafuda.
 ## Both Sets
 The first 12 yaku in Tensho are common to both sets of yaku, and thus are always valid.
+There are two other yaku (Front Elder and Back Elder) that technically fall into this category, but they are listed separately since they change values depending on which yaku set is selected.
 |Point Value|Name of Yaku|Composition|
 |:---:|:---:|:---:|
 |100|Front One Two Three|[![Pine With Poetry Ribbon](/sheldonchen-cards/11.svg#hanafuda-card =50x)](/en/hanafuda/suits/pine#poetry-ribbon)[![Willow with Ribbon](/sheldonchen-cards/112.svg#hanafuda-card =50x)](/en/hanafuda/suits/willow#plain-ribbon)[![Cherry Blossom with Poetry Ribbon](/sheldonchen-cards/31.svg#hanafuda-card =50x)](/en/hanafuda/suits/cherry-blossom#poetry-ribbon)|